-Another recommendation I often make is to go for a high-protein snack, since protein keeps us satisfied for longer and fuels our daily activities in a healthy way.
-The great news is, it’s not hard to find tasty, healthy high-protein snack options!
+Another recommendation I often make is to go for a high-protein bite since protein keeps us satisfied for longer and fuels our daily activities in a healthy way.
+The great news is, it's not hard to find tasty, healthy high-protein options!

 5. Cottage Cheese

 Cottage cheese is loaded with protein, and it makes a convenient snack.
 I like to pair it with avocado for healthy fats and a sprinkle of salt and pepper.

 Or go for a sweet option and put cottage cheese together with a fruit cup.
 A half-cup of 2% cottage cheese provides about 11 grams of protein.

 6. Greek Yogurt

 Much like cottage cheese, Greek-style yogurt is naturally high in protein.
 Look for the plain, unsweetened version, which you can top with fresh fruit or sweeten with a bit of jam, maple syrup, or agave swirled in.

 Or, do like the Greeks and sprinkle with chopped walnuts (more protein!) and a drizzle of honey.
 A one-cup serving of Greek yogurt provides up to 18 grams of protein.

 7. A Glass of Milk